 The Village of Sackets Harbor does not have specific language regarding the keeping of chickens like many other communities do.
 Therefore they are looked upon as pets.

 In addition to the standard Zoning Permit Application a NYS Long-form SEQR (State Environmental Quality Review) form (Part 1) is required.
 Additional materials like elevations, catalog cuts of materials used are advised and may be required.
+Zoning Applications are available from the Village office or Click here.

 Permits are required for the construction, enlargement, demolition of any structure or for a change of use of a property within the Village.
 A “structure” essentially is anything constructed and attached to or on-top of the ground.
 This can be a building, shed, pool, wall/fence etc. Structures and uses within the Historic Overlay District carry … Continued

 View map of historical district borders.
+Click here

 If you are in the historical district and want to change the color of your home, you will need a permit.